Point Lookout: a free weekly publication of Chaco Canyon Consulting

 But this technique works well if you're the recognized expert on the topic in question.
 Otherwise, in addition to condescension risk, it's vulnerable to itself being interrupted, because it gives the interrupters information about where you're going.
 And the assumption that chronic interrupters interrupt because they're unaware of how long you need to make your points isn't always correct.
 Chronic interrupters engaged in power or dominance displays are likely more concerned with displaying dominance than they are with whatever it is you have to say.

 You'll find more suggestions for dealing with chronic peer interruptions on the Web or in books.
 Apply them with care.
-First in this series Go to top Top Next issue: Managing Dissent Risk Next Issue
+Chronic Peer Interrupters: I First issue in this series Go to top Top Next issue: Managing Dissent Risk Next Issue

 101 Tips for Effective MeetingsDo you spend your days scurrying from meeting to meeting?
 Do you ever wonder if all these meetings are really necessary?
 (They aren't) Or whether there isn't some better way to get this work done?
 (There is) Read 101 Tips for Effective Meetings to learn how to make meetings much more productive and less stressful — and a lot more rare.
 Order Now!